GraphChi/graphchiDB-scala/README.md

 # Examples

+**In general, you must be very familiar with Scala and Java development to be able to use GraphChi-DB.**

 ## To run

 Best way to explore GraphChi-DB is to load the project into an IDE (such as Eclipse or IntelliJ IDEA), and use the Scala Console.
 This will allow you to interactively explore the data.